Pay & Leave Benefits

 Types of Paid Time Off (PTO)

 This document outlines salary grades and steps for our members.
 Members receive yearly step increases on the anniversary of either a) the end of their probationary period or b) the date of transfer or promotion for their current position.
 The current pay scale can also be found on the Office of Labor Relation’s webpage on the City of Boston’s website.
 We are currently waiting for the City to share a new pay scale with us that will reflect the 2% raise that will kick in on October 4, 2025.
+You can access previous pay scales here.

 Pay Scales